Necessity is the mother of invention! This was a bit of kitchen creativity on Sunday when I wanted a roast dinner but something a bit different.

 This is a tasty recipe for a stuffed roast chicken breast.
 I served it with roast sweet potato, carrots, peas, chicken gravy and some bread sauce that was leftover in the freezer from Christmas.
 I’d forgotten how much I love bread sauce – it shouldn’t just be saved for Christmas!
 It was a Delia Smith recipe and was lovely, even after time in the freezer.

 I knew I wanted to stuff my chicken breasts, but here was the problem.
-My boyfriend had bought the chicken, and accidentally picked up the wrong thing.
+I thought I’d bought chicken breasts but I hadn’t.
 So here in Spain, it is quite common to buy the breasts sliced into three long flat pieces.
-It’s easy to mistake the thin slices for a whole chicken breast, and as the shops are closed on Sundays we couldn’t even go out for normal chicken breasts and use the slices another day.
+It’s easy to mistake the thin slices for a whole chicken breast, and as the shops are closed on Sundays I couldn’t even go out for normal chicken breasts and use the slices another day.
 This basically meant that instead of stuffing the breasts as normal, I had to layer the stuffing between the slices, secure with cocktail sticks and bake in a little tower.

 As it was, the tower stayed together quite well, the stuffing kept the chicken moist all of the way through and I was quite pleased with my improvisation!
 However, if you have regular chicken breasts, slice into the thickest part in the middle of the chicken breast to create a pocket, and stuff the stuffing in there.